Key Financial Information

 Derivatives

-According to NAF’s current Articles of Incorporation, NAF limits transactions involving financial derivatives to those with the objective of hedging risks including the risk of change in the interest rates associated with debts.
+According to MAF’s current Articles of Incorporation, MAF limits transactions involving financial derivatives to those with the objective of hedging risks including the risk of change in the interest rates associated with debts.